Through output logs, screenshots, and more, mabl makes it easy to debug your failing tests.

 "Failure attempting to load page"

-Confirm that the target URL for the plan and journey are accessible from the public internet.
+Confirm that the target URL for the plan and test are accessible from the public internet.

 Confirm that the specific page listed above the error message is accessible via the public internet.